Because if you’re making mistakes, you’re trying new things,

 NEW can be done a few minutes here, a few minutes there.
 As Marcel Proust said, “Real discovery lies not in seeking new landscapes, but in developing new eyes.”

 Ask yourself, “What would I be glad I did – even if it failed?”
-Then do whatever will make this a happy NEW year – in the best sense of the word.
+Then do whatever will make this a happy rest of the year – in the best sense of the word.

 “Don’t say you don’t have enough time.
 You have exactly the